← Back to Insights

 In early 2025, JPMorgan Chase required all hybrid employees to return to the office five days a week.
 The announcement was followed closely, not just because of what it meant for the bank's employees, but because of what it signaled for an entire industry still working out where it stands on flexibility.

 Financial services has always had structural reasons for in-person work.
 Trading desks, compliance functions, client-facing roles.
 But the pandemic forced the industry to prove that many advisory and back-office roles could function remotely.
 Having proved it, companies couldn't simply pretend otherwise.
+The workforce had changed.
+The expectations had changed.
+And the talent market had changed with them.

 The cost of getting this wrong